RailSAB/GraphRecSys/README.md

 2. **GNNs May Need More Data**: The relatively low performance of GNN approaches suggests they may require more supervision or different training strategies.
 Future work could explore multi-task learning where a single GNN model learns to predict for all users simultaneously, potentially sharing information across users more effectively.

 3. **Graph Construction is Critical**: While our two graph construction methods performed similarly, the choice of similarity metric and edge weighting scheme is crucial.
 The kNN approach with $k=20$ may not be optimal, and exploring adaptive neighborhood sizes or different similarity metrics could improve performance.
+For the heterogeneous graph it is important to capture more connections between nodes.

 4. **Trade-offs in Evaluation Metrics**: The PRC approach's high recall but low precision illustrates the importance of choosing metrics aligned with application goals.
 For systems where discovering diverse content is important, high recall may be preferred, while precision-focused systems would benefit more from CSR approaches.